OCA/pos/pos_slate/README.rst

 Feature
 -------
-1. New computed field 'is_partial_paid' on PoS Order:
+1. New computed field 'is_partial_paid' on PoS Order
     * This field is True, if the PoS order is in a draft state with some payments;
     * Forbid to close a session if there is a partial paid Order, to avoid to